MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 ## Prerequisites

-Check the following prerequisites on each SharePoint Server before turning on/off AMSI:
+Check the following prerequisites on each SharePoint Server, before turning on/off AMSI:

 - Windows Server 2016, or higher
 - SharePoint Server Subscription Edition